-Focus on managing risks so that there is a high degree of certainty that full base benefits will be
+Focus on managing risks so that there is a high degree of certainty that full base benefits will be provided.

-Provide future cost of living retirees to the extent that funds are
+Provide future cost of living adjustments for current and future retirees to the extent that funds are available.

-As mentioned on the previous page, each year, the Board retains an independent actuarial firm to prepare a valuation of the Plan (also referred to as an actuarial valuation, or a funding policy valuation).
-The valuation compares at a moment in time the Plan's assets (the amount of money in the pension plan) with the Plan's liabilities (an estimate of the total value of benefits (pensions) earned by active and deferred vested members (future retirees) and current retirees).
+As mentioned on page 13, each year, the Board retains an independent actuarial firm to prepare a valuation of the Plan (also referred to as an actuarial valuation, or a funding policy valuation).
+The valuation compares at a moment in time the Plan's assets with the Plan's liabilities.